+91 78 998 82277

 The Bindu has figured in many of Raza's works as the black sun, but in this particular work, it takes centre stage.

-Syed Haider Raza, or S.H.
+Sayed Haider Raza, or S.H.
 Raza is one of India’s most celebrated artists.
-Born in 1922 in Madhya Pradesh, Raza was instrumental in creating a distinct modernist identity for Indian art alongside other acclaimed masters such as M.F.
+Born on 22 February, 1922 in Madhya Pradesh, Raza was instrumental in creating a distinct modernist identity for Indian art alongside other acclaimed masters such as M.F.
 Husain, F.N.
 Souza, and Akbar Padamsee, who were all part of the Bombay Progressive Artists’ Group (PAG).

-For his invaluable contribution to Indian art, he has been awarded the Padma Shri, Padma Bhushan and the Padma Vibhushan by the Government of India.
+For his invaluable contribution to Indian art, S.H.
+Raza has been awarded the Padma Shri, Padma Bhushan and the Padma Vibhushan by the Government of India.
 Raza was also awarded with the highest French civilian honour, the ‘Legion of Honour’, in July 2015.

 Raza studied painting at the Ecole Nationale des Beaux-Arts in Paris from 1950 to 1953, and continued living in France for many years with his wife, the French artist Janine Mongillat.
 After she passed away in 2002, he moved to New Delhi, India, where he continued to paint for several hours a day even when he was in his 90s, until he passed away on 23 July, 2016.